above the jungle mist - preview

 1851

-The British Resident Councillor of Penang directed his chat through a linguist.
-‘Herr Georg Müller, I believe.
+Directing his words through a linguist, the British Resident Councillor of Penang beamed and said as he halted, ‘Herr Georg Müller, I believe.
 How do you do?
-Are you enjoying our island?’
+Are you enjoying our idyllic isle?’

-Guests and officials mingled at the colonial administration’s social soiree on the pristine green at Fort Cornwallis on the foreshore of George Town.
-A cool evening breeze fluttered off the sea.
+Guests and officials were mingling at the colonial administration’s social soiree on the pristine green at Fort Cornwallis, the bulwark on George Town’s foreshore.
+Vessels, slight and vast, bobbed in the strait as a cool breeze flitted off the water, rustling the palms.
+It was a serene evening.

-‘Unless?’
-The Englishman prompted, before lifting his glass of sherry and sipping from it.
+‘Unless?’ prompted the Englishman, lifting his glass of sherry and sipping from it.

-The German hesitated.
-Then he stated, ‘Unless the island becomes Deutscher Bund territory.’
+The German hesitated, then stated, ‘… unless the isle becomes a Deutscher Bund possession.’

-The island’s chief counsel choked and verged on coughing up the contents of his throat.
+The settlement’s chief counsel choked and verged on coughing up the contents of his throat.
 He gulped, stiffened and declared with indignation, ‘Hah!
 Preposterous!
 Sir, that won’t ever happen!’

-Georg squinted through his monocle, miffed.
+Miffed, Georg squinted through his wobbling monocle.
 ‘And vhy not?’

 ‘That, Herr Müller, is outrageous!
-First, we, the British, command the waves in Asia and the Malacca Strait.
+First, Great Britain commands the waves in Asia and the Malacca Strait.
 And second, the Germans don’t understand the local dwellers, nor want to.
-We have a tough time of it naturally, but at least we try...’
+It’s a blasted sticky wicket, but at least we try.’

-‘Regardless, a proud German’s core and loyalty vill ever be with Germania.
-I see no need to engage with the lout natives beyond that essential for business!’
+‘Regardless, a proud German’s core and loyalty vill always be with Germania.
+I see no need to engage with the loutish savages beyond that essential for business!’

 ‘I submit, sir, such prejudice will lead you nowhere.’